DanielFarber/euler/README.md

 ###Problem 11
 The JavaScript version could be DRYer.
 ###Problem 12
 The square root is a powerful component of a lot of these processes.
+The code is basically the same but the Ruby version is slower.
 ###Problem 13
 I had no trouble getting the solution by simply adding the integers together, both in JS and Ruby.